digitonic/api-test-suite/README.md

 This method is where the magic happen.
 Most classical CRUD endpoints will be able to use that method out of the box, but some more complexe endpoints might need to override it to get the context for the test suite right.
 If that was to be the case, all the CRUDTestCase methods are still available to help you build your test.

 This method runs the following assertions in order:
-- `Unauthorized` status code and error format when not providing an authoriztion token.
+- `Unauthorized` status code and error format when not providing an authorization token.
-- `Not Found` status code and error format when providing a non existant identifier for your resource.
+- `Not Found` status code and error format when providing a non existent identifier for your resource.
 - `Unprocessable entity` status code and error format when forgetting required fields.
 - `Forbidden` status code and error format when trying to access a resource you don't have permissions to access.
-- `Bad Request` status code and error format if a required header is missing (we need that to ensure that the `Accept: application/json` is systematically set, which is the guarentee of integrity of the output of your API, otherwise you may have web redirects happening on Unauthorized requests, for example).
+- `Bad Request` status code and error format if a required header is missing (we need that to ensure that the `Accept: application/json` is systematically set, which is the guarantee of integrity of the output of your API, otherwise you may have web redirects happening on Unauthorized requests, for example).
 This can also be used to enforce any other HTTP header to be present.
 It will test the value for that header, if it is provided.
 - `Created` status code, and response data format, including provided links and timestamps, and the id replacement value if specified (e.g., `uuid` instead of `id`).
 If the resource shouldn't be duplicated, it will also make sure it is created only once (or twice, if it can be duplicated).
 - `Accepted` status code, and response data format, including provided links and timestamps (`updated_at` has to be updated), and the id replacement value if specified (e.g., `uuid` instead of `id`).
 - `OK` status code, and response data format, including provided links and timestamps, and the id replacement value if specified (e.g., `uuid` instead of `id`) for ListAll and Retrieve endpoints.
 In the case of a ListAll endpoint, pagination will also be tested for maximum numbers per page, and format, if the test is set to do so.